Agaricus hondensis: Description

-The cap is initially convex before flattening out, and reaches a diameter of 6–15 cm.
+The cap is initially globose, then convex and sometimes flattening out, with a diameter of 6–15 cm.
 The dry and smooth cap surface is whitish or has pale pinkish-brown to pinkish-gray to fawn-colored flattened fibrils or fine fibrillose scales (at least in the center).
 In maturity, the fibrils usually darken to brown, reddish-brown, or reddish-gray, but in one northern form the fibrils are darker brown from the beginning.
 The flesh is thick and white.
 When bruised or injured, the flesh either does not change color, or may stain pale yellowish, then often slowly discolors pinkish.
 The odor of the crushed flesh is mild or faintly phenolic, but is usually distinctly phenolic in the base of the stipe.

 The gills are initially pale pinkish to pinkish-gray before becoming brown, then chocolate-brown or darker when the spores mature.
 In maturity, the gills are free from attachment to the stipe, and are packed close together with little intervening spaced between them.
 The stipe is 7–20 cm long, and 1–3 cm thick but with a thicker or bulbous base.
 Firm, smooth, and lacking the scales found on the cap, the stipe is white but discolors dingy pinkish or brownish in age or after handling.
 The flesh in the extreme base usually stains pale yellowish when bruised.
 The partial veil is membranous, white, and forms a thick, felt-like ring on the upper portion of the stipe.
 The ring is skirtlike but often flares outward instead of collapsing against the stipe.
 A drop of dilute potassium hydroxide placed on the cap turns yellow.

 Spore prints are purplish brown to chocolate brown.
 The smooth, thick-walled spores are broadly ellipsoidal, and typically measure 5.8–7.3 by 3.7–4.4 μm.
 The basidia (spore-bearing cells) are four-spored, club-shaped, hyaline (translucent, and measure 20–21.3 by 5.8–7.0 μm.
 Cystidia on the gill edge (cheilocystidia) are sac-shaped to club-shaped, hyaline to pale yellowish brown in color, and have dimensions of 18.3–25.6 by 7.3–11.0 μm; there are no cystidia on the gill face (pleurocystidia).

 Similar species

-Distinctive field characteristics of Agaricus hondensis include its woodland habitat, the yellow staining reaction with KOH, and its odor.
-Agaricus freirei closely resembles A. hondensis, and, based on similarities in DNA sequences, is a close relative.
-A. freirei is found in coastal regions of Spain.
+Distinctive field characteristics of A. hondensis include its woodland habitat, the yellow staining reaction with KOH, and its odor.
+Agaricus freirei, found in coastal regions of Spain, closely resembles A. hondensis, and is a close genetic relative.
 A. hondensis has also been confused with A. silvaticus and A. placomyces.
 A. sylvaticus does not have foul-smelling flesh, and has a negative KOH reaction.
 A. placomyces is found from the midwestern United States eastward.
-Another lookalike, the edible A. subrutilescens, has similar overall coloration, but is distinguished from A. hondensis by a mild odor, a shaggy stipe, and a less substantial ring.
+Another lookalike, the edible A. subrutilescens, has similar overall coloration, but is distinguished by a mild odor, a shaggy stipe, and a less substantial ring.
 A. moelleri is also similar.